Theory and ExamplesIn Exercises 51 and 52, give reasons for your ... | Channels for Pearson+

 Derivative

 The derivative of a function at a point measures the rate at which the function's value changes as its input changes.
-It is defined as the limit of the average rate of change of the function over an interval as the interval approaches zero.
-For a derivative to exist at a point, the function must be continuous and smooth (differentiable) at that point.
+It is the slope of the tangent line to the function's graph at that point.
+For a function f(x), the derivative is denoted as f'(x) and is found using differentiation rules.

 Recommended video: